 As a Post-Doctoral Researcher Fellow with international (Food and Drug Administration (FDA), Universitat Autònoma de Barcelona and University of Bradford) and national fundings (International Post-Doctoral Research Fellowship Programme, TÜBİTAK-BİDEB 2219), he focused in the field of genotoxicity and carcinogenicity of engineered nanomaterials at National Center for Toxicological Research (NCTR) Laboratories of the Food and Drug Administration (FDA) in the United States of America (USA), the Universitat Autònoma de Barcelona (UAB) in Spain and University of Bradford in United Kingdom (UK).
 In addition, he has also interested in the evolution and genetics of D. melanogaster and its parasites, using the tools of Genomics and Molecular Genetics at University of Cambridge in the UK.

 He is a member of the Environmental Mutagenesis and Genomics Society (EMGS), the American Association for the Advancement of Science (AAAS) and Turkish Society of Toxicology (TST).
 He has completed 26 projects (as Project Leader, Post-Doctoral Researcher Fellows, Co-researcher and Researcher/Expert) supported by the U.S. FDA, the TUBITAK, the YOK (the Council of Higher Education), the Scientific Research Projects Coordination Unit of Akdeniz University and the Scientific Research Projects Coordination Unit of Giresun University.
-He has published 55 papers in internationally recognized scientific journals (Science Citation Index-SCI).
+He has published 57 papers in internationally recognized scientific journals (Science Citation Index-SCI).
 He has presented 50 both international and national scientific meetings.
-He has also served as a Referee and/or Editor for 100 papers in different scientific journals including Scientific Reports, Small, Particle and Fibre Toxicology, International Journal of Nanomedicine, Turkish Journal of Biology, PLoS ONE, Nanotoxicology, Journal of Hazardous Materials, Chemosphere, Chemical Research In Toxicology, Science of the Total Environment, Basic & Clinical Pharmacology & Toxicology, Drug and Chemical Toxicology, Journal of Food Biochemistry, Environmental Toxicology, Food and Chemical Toxicology, Aquatic Toxicology, Journal of Toxicology and Environmental Health, Part A: Current Issues.
-He is also as Associate Editor in the Journal of Toxicology and Environmental Health, Part B: Critical Reviews, as Editorial Board Member in Turkish Journal of Biology and Toxicology Reports.
-He has 1233 citations received to publications (according to Google Scholar, https://scholar.google.com.tr/) and his h-index: 18 and i10-index: 33.
+He has also served as a Referee and/or Editor for 107 papers in different scientific journals including Scientific Reports, Small, Particle and Fibre Toxicology, International Journal of Nanomedicine, Turkish Journal of Biology, PLoS ONE, Nanotoxicology, Journal of Hazardous Materials, Chemosphere, Chemical Research In Toxicology, Science of the Total Environment, Basic & Clinical Pharmacology & Toxicology, Drug and Chemical Toxicology, Journal of Food Biochemistry, Environmental Toxicology, Food and Chemical Toxicology, Aquatic Toxicology, Journal of Toxicology and Environmental Health, Part A: Current Issues.
+He is also as Associate Editor in the Journal of Toxicology and Environmental Health, Part B: Critical Reviews, as Editorial Board Member in Turkish Journal of Biology, Toxicology Reports and Frontiers in Toxicology.
+He has 1417 citations received to publications (according to Google Scholar, https://scholar.google.com.tr/) and his h-index: 21 and i10-index: 37.